 Terry Harper, outfielder for the 1987 Pirates.
 He was drafted out of high school in 16th round of the 1973 amateur draft by the Atlanta Braves.
 It took Harper seven years to make his Major League debut, and another five years before he saw full-time work in the majors.
 After playing 229 games over his first five seasons, Harper played 138 games in 1985 for the Braves, batting .264 with 17 homers and 72 RBIs.
 He saw much less time the next season, then Atlanta traded him in January of 1987 to the Detroit Tigers.
 Harper slumped in the American League, hitting .203 through 31 games, getting just 74 plate appearances.
 On June 26, 1987, he was dealt to the Pirates in exchange for two minor league players.
 Harper did well back in the National League, hitting .288 in 36 games, getting nine starts at each corner outfield spot.
 After the season, he signed to play in Japan, ending his Major League career.
 He lasted just ten games in Japan.
 Harper was a .253 hitter in 540 big league games.

 Ike McAuley, shortstop for the 1914-16 Pirates.
 He played two seasons for Waterloo of the Central Association (1913-14) to start his pro career, showing a huge improvement the second year.
 He batted .184 over 127 games his first season, then raised his average to .300 the next year, getting the attention of the Pirates.
 His arrival in the big leagues was delayed over a week due to his minor league team being in the pennant race.
 McAuley played his first big league game on September 10, 1914 at shortstop, with Honus Wagner moving over to third base for the new kid.
 He collected a hit, but also made an error and struck out twice.
 In 15 games split between 2B/3B/SS, he hit .125 with three singles, no RBIs or walks, and eight strikeouts.
 Over the next two seasons in Pittsburgh, McAuley played just nine games, all at shortstop, spending the better part of those two years in the minors.
 He went a combined 4-for-23 at the plate in 1915-16, with one run batted in during his three partial seasons with Pittsburgh.
-The Pirates lost him on waivers in 1917 to the St Louis Cardinals, where he played three games before returning to the minors.
-McAuley next (and last) played in the majors in 1925, getting into 37 games with the Chicago Cubs.
+The Pirates put him on waivers in April of 1917 and he was picked up the St Louis Cardinals on April 9th.
+He played three games between April 25th and May 1st when the Cardinals were dealing with a minor injury to Rogers Hornsby.
+On May 17th, McAuley was sold to Montreal of the International League.
+He next (and last) played in the majors in 1925, getting into 37 games with the Chicago Cubs.
 He played minor league ball until 1927, getting into nearly 2,000 games down on the farm.
 Right before the start of the 1928 season, McAuley passed away from pneumonia at 36 years old.